nicolai5965/Ai_Financial_Assistant/frontend/FRONTEND_DOCS.md

   - Parameter changes from IndicatorConfigurationPanel update indicator configurations
   - Updated configuration triggers API calls to fetch new chart data
   - Chart data is passed to ChartDisplay for rendering
+  - KPI metrics are updated based on the selected ticker
 - **Event Handling**:
   - User input changes are captured and processed in the appropriate component
   - Events are propagated up to the StockChart component via callback props
   - State updates trigger re-renders of affected components
   - Loading states and errors are managed at the StockChart level and propagated down
+  - KPI ticker changes are synchronized with the chart ticker

 ### 6. API Communication
 - **Service Layer**: The `stock.js` service handles communication with the backend API